The Belle Mead Animal Hospital encourages both existing and prospective pet owners to consider adopting a rescue pet whenever possible.

 Scarlet Paws Animal Welfare Network

 Scarlet Paws Animal Welfare Network is a non-profit organization dedicated to the promotion of the humane treatment of both domestic animals and wildlife found living in need on the New Brunswick campuses of Rutgers, The State University of New Jersey.
 Animals are often found alone as a result of abandonment, having become lost, or by birth to those lost or abandoned animals.
 In the case of wildlife, those that have become sick, injured, or displaced from their natural habitat are often in need of rescue.
+Please visit the Scarlet Paws website link above to see the many pets looking for their forever homes.

 Scarlet Paws Animal Welfare Network, Inc. is a public charity exempt from Federal Income tax under section 501(c)(3) of the Internal Revenue Code, and contributions to Scarlet Paws Animal Welfare Network, Inc. are tax deductible.